eReuse/devicehub-django/README.md

 ### Quickstart

-For a quick start with dummy data in localhost, DeviceHub can be run directly with docker.
+For a quick start with sample data in localhost, DeviceHub can be run directly with docker.
 To do so, from the root of the project run:

 ```bash
 ./docker-reset.sh